Living at Beloit College

 Mail, Shipping, and Mailboxes

-You’ll get your campus mailbox number assignment via email in mid-July, with your housing assignment.
+You’ll get your campus mailbox number assignment via email in mid-July with your housing assignment.
 Your college address format is:

-Beloit College Box [your box number]
+Beloit College [Your personal Box #]

 700 College St.